 President Russell M. Nelson reminded us that “every activity, every lesson, all we do in the Church, point to the Lord and His holy house.
 Our efforts to proclaim the gospel, perfect the Saints, and redeem the dead all lead to the temple.
 Each holy temple stands as a symbol of our membership in the Church, as a sign of our faith in life after death, and as a sacred step toward eternal glory for us and our families” (“Personal Preparation for Temple Blessings,” Ensign, May 2001, 32; Liahona, July 2001, 37).

-Receiving your temple endowment can be one of the most sacred events of your life.
-Preparing for it will make it more meaningful and powerful.
+Receiving your temple endowment is a very personal experience.
+Preparing for it will make it more meaningful.
 Many members of the Church receive their endowment before a mission or marriage.
 Others simply have a strong desire to move forward along the covenant path.
-Either way, it’s important to know that your endowment is more than just another step; it’s an essential and glorious part of your eternal journey.
+Bishops and branch presidents should encourage and counsel with adult members who wish to receive their endowment.
+It’s important to know that your endowment is more than just another step; it’s an essential and glorious part of your eternal journey.

-The word endowment means “a gift.”
+An endowment is literally a “gift.”
 In this context, the temple endowment is a gift of sacred blessings from God to each of us.
 The endowment can only be received in His way and in His holy temple.
 Some of the gifts you receive through the temple endowment include:

 Greater knowledge of the Lord’s purposes and teachings.

 Power to do all that God wants us to do.